netmodules/NetModules/README.md

 #### Example: Logging System Upgrade

 Imagine your application currently logs data to a local file system.
 To migrate to an external logging service, instead of modifying every Module that logs data, you simply build or update a dedicated logging **Module**.
-Existing modules continue logging events as usual, unaware of the underlying change.
+Existing modules continue raising logging events as usual, unaware of the underlying change.

 This follows the principle of **deferred responsibility**.
 A Module raises an Event requesting data or a function call, but it does not need to handle the request itself or understand how it is processed.
 Instead, another Module, designed to handle that Event type, receives and processes the request, ensuring flexibility and separation of concerns.